City Cast Houston logo

 The Present Day

-More recently, the Texans faced controversy over their former quarterback Deshaun Watson.
+More recently, the Texans have faced controversy over their former quarterback Deshaun Watson.
 In 2021, he was sued by multiple female massage therapists for sexual harrassment and sexual assault.
 Watson denied the accusations and settled the majority of the lawsuits, but was traded to the Cleveland Browns last year.
 Now, the Texans have a new quarterback C.J.
-Stroud, who hails from Ohio State and a new head coach, DeMeco Ryans.
-The Texans have made it to the playoffs six times, but I know many are hoping they will eventually make it to the Super Bowl one day.
-We’ll keep our fingers crossed until then!
+Stroud, who hails from Ohio State, and a new head coach, DeMeco Ryans.
+Stroud’s skills and Ryan’s leadership stood out throughout the season, turning over a new tide for the team.
+Over the weekend, the Texans were named AFC South Division Champs.
+They will host the Cleveland Browns at NRG Stadium on Saturday in their first round playoff game.

 Are you a diehard Texans fan?
 Have a favorite memory from a game?
 I want to know.